cepdnaclk/e18-6sp-Handwritten_Essay_Marking_Software/docs/README.md

 ### Machine Learning Model Creation

 To convert the essays into digital texts, Google Cloud Vision which is the tool for OCR is used.
 Google Cloud Natural Language API is used to extract features from our essay.
-Those features are used to train our ml model and an API is used to store our data.
+Those features are used to train our ML model and an API is used to store our data.

 <img src="images/1.png" alt="Alt Text" width="500">